fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 ## Install Website Tools and Code

-To the broker's website up and running, you'll need to install *Node.js* and a task runner called *Gulp.js*.
+To get the broker's website up and running, you'll need to install *Node.js* and a task runner called *Gulp.js*.

 1. Download and run the Node.js installer for your operating system.
 2. Use *npm*, Node's package manager to install the latest version of gulp (you'll need the latest version to ensure it can run the project's babel version of the `gulpfile`.):